paul-grassl/custom_funs/README.md

-This repository contains personal research tipps and scripts that help me automising certain tasks like the reporting of statistical results.
+This repository contains personal research tips and scripts that help me automising certain tasks like the reporting of statistical results.

 ## Project steps:
 **Start of the project:**